ismail-yilmaz/Terminal/README.md

 TerminalCtrl is a true color (24-bit/16M color) virtual terminal emulator.
 It supports RGB, CMY, CMYK, and  indexed (256-color) palettes via SGR extended colors sequences.

 - **TerminalCtrl supports inline images.**
 It has a flexible infrastructure and support for inline images and image manipulation in general.
 It can handle [sixel graphics](https://en.wikipedia.org/wiki/Sixel?oldformat=true) with 4/16/256 colors, or high/true color.
 It also supports JPG, PNG, BMP raster image formats, or raw RGB images via [iTerm2's inline images protocol](https://iterm2.com/documentation-images.html),  and [jexer image protocol](https://gitlab.com/klamonte/jexer/-/wiki_pages/jexer-images), a simple and useful wire protocol which allows terminals to display popular true color image formats.
-In fact, since TerminalCtrl uses the common raster decoding api of Ultimate++, theoretically it can display any raster image that has a registered decoder.
+In fact, since TerminalCtrl uses the common raster decoding api of U++, theoretically it can display any raster image that has a registered decoder.
 Terminal ctrl uses Upp::Display objects to display the embedded images.
 Client code can set the image display to one of the predefined display objects that'll process or manipulate the images before they are displayed (stretch/scale/colorize/flip/add text, etc., you name it), and the changes will immediately take place.
 Moreover, developers can create their own cell displays tailored for their specific needs.
 TerminalCtrl also supports an external image viewing mode, where the image data is handed to client code for rendering and external viewing.

 - **TerminalCtrl can also run inside a web browser such as Firefox and Chromium, or their derivatives.**
-Thanks to Ultimate++ team, it is possible to run U++ GUI applications from within a web browser that supports HTML-5 canvas and websockets.
+Thanks to U++ team, it is possible to run U++ GUI applications from within a web browser that supports HTML-5 canvas and websockets.
 And TerminalCtrl is no exception.
 Applications using TerminalCtrl widget can basically turn into a remote terminal that can be accessed via any decent web browser (even from a smartphone!) if compiled with the TURTLE flag.
 (See the *Examples* section).

 - **Terminal package has a `BSD 3-Clause license`**.